Client: Shape Urban

 Shape Urban was able to directly target their key stakeholders with Social Pinpoint.
 As existing business, boating, retail, tourism, food and beverage operators and agency stakeholders were the focus for this project, Shape Urban wanted to only reach these unique stakeholders.
 By emailing out a private link to the Social Pinpoint project, this was easily accomplished.

 Shape Urban saw an instantaneous increase in their engagement through the use of Social Pinpoint.
-Traditionally, Shape Urban expect to have five or six strong personalities from key tenants or landlords that contribute and control the flow of discussion.
+Traditionally, Shape Urban expected to have five or six strong personalities from key tenants or landlords that contribute and control the flow of discussion.
 With Social Pinpoint’s online accessibility, Shape Urban were able to increase their impact and penetration to users that may not have contributed if this engagement had still been face-to-face.
 Originally expecting approximately 30 or 40 people to contribute, Shape Urban received unique contributions from 112 people with Social Pinpoint.
 Not only did this result in a 180-270% increase in engagement but Shape Urban received greater diversity in their feedback from an increased segment of stakeholders.

-Social Pinpoint allows Shape Urban to have a portal which is a dedicated space for engagement, so all information can be stored in one central location and easily controlled if needed.
+Social Pinpoint allows Shape Urban to have a portal that is a dedicated space for engagement, so all information can be stored in one central location and easily controlled if needed.
 This also means that when needed, projects can be built and deployed with ease and efficiency.

 Recently, to support several face-to-face workshops, one of Shape Urban’s clients ‘felt like they needed to do something’ extra to increase engagement.
 Within 24 hours, a dedicated engagement hub was built, sent to the client, and online.
 This was never planned in the initial project scope but was made possible because of Social Pinpoint.
 Participants were then able to consistently engage with each other online between workshops with interpersonal discussions during these interim periods.
 This additional conversation amplified ongoing information transfer, shared thinking and richer workshop engagement.

-Shape Urban has also seen a drastic decrease in the fear of ‘going online'.
+Shape Urban has also seen a drastic decrease in the fear of ‘going online’.
 Many of their clients are more willing to move fast, change things in the moment and remain open to new engagement practices and tools.
-The past year has really shown that online engagement is an advacement and benefit of traditional engagement strategies and should be continually embraced to support hybrid strategies.
+The past year has really shown that online engagement is an advancement and benefit of traditional engagement strategies and should be continually embraced to support hybrid strategies.

 Shape Urban received greater diversity in their feedback from an increased segment of stakeholders which led to a 180-270% increase in engagement than initially expected.